Common cruise visitors’ FAQs.

 The official language is Dutch, and the spoken language of the local people is Papiamentu.
 It is a Creole language based on seven different languages, reflecting the mixed culture and history of the island.
 Also, English is spoken by most people, and Spanish is also widely spoken.

 The air temperature averages about 86°F/30°C, although it can be hotter from August through October.
 The water temperature varies from 79°F/26°C to 84°F/29°C.

 How are the snorkeling and diving?

 Bonaire is one of the top destinations in the world for snorkeling and diving.
 The waters surrounding Bonaire form a marine park.
 Shore access is easy at most dive sites for either diving or snorkeling.
-Visibility is often 80 to 100 feet and the reefs are alive with coral and fish.
-Touching or standing on corals or other marine life can be harmful to both the marine organisms and the snorkeler/diver, so please take care!
-Woodwind Snorkel & Sailing Cruises offers excellent snorkel trips for either a beginner or advanced snorkeler.
-Renee Snorkel Trips offers small groups and a guide with an expert eye for shore snorkeling.
+Visibility is often 80 to 100 feet, and the reefs are alive with coral and fish.
+However, touching or standing on corals or other marine life can be harmful to both the marine organisms and the snorkeler/diver, so please take care!

 Where does the cruise ship arrive on Bonaire?